 Determining Factors: Federal facilities are buildings or parts thereof owned or leased by theFederal Government, where Federal employees are regularly present for the purpose of performing official duties.
 18 USC 930 is Federal law that supersedes Section 512 of Public Law111-24 and prohibits the possession of a firearm or other dangerous weapon in a Federal facility unless specifically authorized.

 (a) The sites and areas listed below have been designated for camping activities.
-A permit system has been established for camping activities, and conditions for camping and camping activities are in effect as noted:
+A permit system has been established for Indian Well campground.
+The following conditions pertain to all camping activities within the Monument as noted:

 Determination: No areas or facilities exist for camping within the Monument.
 This restriction is necessary for the health and safety of visitors, protection of the environmental and scenic values, protection of natural resources, and equitable use of facilities and avoidance of conflict among visitor use activities.